 Your prostate makes PSA.
 So do most prostate cancer cells.
 During prostate cancer treatment, changes in your PSA levels help show whether your treatment is working.

-When you take medicines (whether it's chemo, hormone therapy, a treatment vaccine, or a combination of those) for advanced prostate cancer, your PSA levels should drop and stay low.
-If you have surgery to remove your prostate, you shouldn't have any detectable PSA levels.
+When you get treatment -- whether it's chemo, hormone therapy, a vaccine, or a combination -- your PSA levels should drop and stay low.
+If you have surgery to remove your prostate, you shouldn't have any PSA levels that can be found in a test.

 Your doctor will closely track how quickly your PSA levels change over many months.
 He may call this your "PSA velocity."
 It can be a sign of how extensive and aggressive your cancer is.